nwisbeta/democlientdiagnosticreports/README.md

 ## View a test report and display a graph ##

-1. Hit the 'Find Patient Record' button to find the patient with NHS no: **3795624164**.
-The patient's details are displayed. *Note that other dummy NHS numbers are provided within the code comments.*
+1. Click 'Find Patient Record' to find the patient with NHS no: **3795624164**.
+The display shows the patient's details. *Note that other dummy NHS numbers are provided within the code comments.*
-2. To display a list of diagnostic test reports for the patient hit the 'Show Test Results' button.
+2. Click 'Show Test Results' to view a list of diagnostic test reports for the patient.

 ![][image2]

 3. Select one of the test reports to view.
-Note that the drop-down list below the test report include the result items for that selected report.
+The drop-down list below the test report includes the result items for that selected report.
-4. Select a result item e.g. Haemoglobin (Hb), and hit the 'Draw Graph' button.
+4. Select a result item e.g. Haemoglobin (Hb), and click 'Draw Graph'.

 ![][image3]

 ## Understanding the solution a little deeper ##
 **NuGet packages**

-The following NuGet packages are used in this solution:
+This solution uses the following NuGet packages:

 | NuGet Package            | Description           |
 | :----------------------- |:----------------------|